 2. Best size of breast implants

 If you’re going to have breast implant surgery, one of the biggest decisions you’ll have to make is the size of the implants you are going to get.
-When you attend a consultation with your surgeon, your body shape will be assessed, which will give the surgeon an idea of what size implants will be suitable for you.
+When you attend a consultation with your surgeon, your body shape will be assessed, giving the surgeon an idea of what size implants will suit you.
 You will also be able to try on sample sizes to help you get an idea of what the implants will look like once they’re on.
 However, it can be a good idea to get an idea of what size you would like to have prior to coming in for a consultation.

 At home, you can do what is known as the ‘rice test’.
 To do this, you’ll need some uncooked rice and nylon stockings.
 You’ll be pouring the rice into the foot section of the nylon stockings.
 Breast implants are measured in ‘cc’s’, which is otherwise known as cubic centimetres.
 For you to measure out the rice, keep in mind that one ounce equals 30 cubic centimetres.
 One cup of rice will be the equivalent of 236 cubic centimetres.
 Fill the stocking to your desired size, and tie the other end.
 You will then be able to insert this into a sports bra.
 This will give you an idea of what you will look like once you have the implants inserted.